TRENT-OS/os_configuration/README.md

 #### Initialization

-When initializing the Configuration lib with a filesystem backend, you will also have to first initialize a partition object with the partition ID you want to write to.
-The init process of the this can be found in the documentation of the PartitionManager lib and won't be covered in the following example.
+When initializing the Configuration lib with a filesystem backend, you will have to provide an initialized filesystem handle.

     #include "OS_ConfigServiceServer.h"   // use "OS_ConfigServiceLibrary.h" if you are using the library build option